Mental Health and Substance Use Disorders Assessment and Treatment for Veterans

 This program provides guidance to clinicians who seek to understand how to assess and treat the mental health and substance use disorders facing many military veterans.
 The program includes five modules over 10 hours, addressing: background and statistics, military culture, mental health and substance use disorders, theory and promising and evidence-based treatment practices, and veteran programs and resources.
 Specifically, post-traumatic stress disorder, alcohol and substance use disorders, traumatic brain injury, depression, suicide and homicide, military sexual trauma, readjustment and family challenges, interpersonal violence, poly-trauma and co-occurring disorders will be discussed.
 A presentation of behavioral health theories, including Dr. Hunter's Self-Preservation Theory, will lead into a review of several promising and evidence-based practices pertaining to the treatment of substance abuse, depression and PTSD.
 The program includes a combination of lecture and experiential learning exercises, and participants will learn about a wide range of resources available to veterans.

-After the completion of this webinar, participants will:
+After the completion of this program, participants will:

 - Know the prevalence of mental health and substance use disorders in the veteran population, across all eras of service.